huggingface/accelerate/docs/source/concept_guides/deferring_execution.md

 rendered properly in your Markdown viewer.
 -->

-# Deferring Executions
+# DExecuting and deferring jobs

 When you run your usual script, instructions are executed in order.
-Using 🤗 Accelerate to deploy your script on several GPUs at the same time introduces a complication: while each process executes all instructions in order, some may be faster than others.
+Using Accelerate to deploy your script on several GPUs at the same time introduces a complication: while each process executes all instructions in order, some may be faster than others.